Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Method

 \subsubsection{The Meta-Cognitive State Space}

-We define an agent's local state representation $z_t^i$ on a structured, low-dimensional vector summarizing its meta-cognitive status.
+We define an agent's local state $z_t^i$ on a structured, low-dimensional vector summarizing its meta-cognitive status.
 This design choice forces the policy to learn abstract strategic reasoning rather than superficial text matching.
 The state $z_t^i$ is composed of three key components, with full feature specifications and prompt templates detailed in Appendix~B.

 \textbf{Decision Schema ($z_{ans}$)} represents the agent's conclusive output, providing a concise summary of \textit{what} the agent believes.
-It is extracted directly from the agent's textual response by parsing the final answer into a standardized format (e.g., a scalar value for mathematical problems or a one-hot vector for multiple-choice questions).
+It is extracted directly from the agent's textual response by parsing the final output into a standardized format (e.g., a scalar value for mathematical problems or a one-hot vector for multiple-choice questions).

 \textbf{Reasoning Profile ($z_{prof}$)} is a vector of self-reported features that summarizes \textit{how} the agent reached its belief.
-These features are produced by the agent LLM in a structured format as part of its single generative step, capturing attributes like the number of reasoning steps, the logical operators employed (\textit{e.g.}, algebraic, arithmetic), and a self-assessed confidence score.
+These features are produced by the LLM agent in a structured format as part of its single generative step, capturing attributes like the number of reasoning steps, the logical operators employed (\textit{e.g.}, algebraic, arithmetic), and a self-assessed confidence score.
 This co-generation process yields meta-data without incurring additional inference cost.

 \textbf{Introspective Confidence ($z_{conf}$)} is generated via a dedicated \textit{introspection step}, where a critic model, specifically the same LLM backbone acting in a evaluation capacity, is prompted to assess the correctness of the agent's full reasoning trace given the original problem.
-The critic's categorical judgment (e.g., ``Correct'' or ``Incorrect'') is then encoded into a vector, providing a signal for further deliberation.
+The critic's judgment, which may take the form of a graded assessment or confidence-aware verdict (e.g., leaning toward ``Correct'' or ``Incorrect'' with varying strength), is then embedded into a vector representation, providing a signal for deliberation.

 An agent's full observation $o_t^i$ for decision-making is composed of its own local meta-cognitive state and those of its peers: $o_t^i = (z_t^i, \{z_t^j\}_{j \neq i})$.
 The \textbf{policy network}, as a core component of our deliberation framework, then utilizes a cross-attention mechanism to integrate its introspective assessment with the social context provided by its peers.
-Please see Appendix for the full policy module structure.
+Please see Appendix B for the full policy network structure.